paddytobias/research-software-management/PITCHME.md

 ---
 ## What more could be done?

-- Understanding of management techniques could be improved |
+- Improve understanding of management techniques |
-- Need to create standards: archive, index, share, discover and attribute |
+- Establish standard solutions: archive, index, share, discover and attribute |
-- Need to standardise software metadata |
+- Standardise software metadata |
 - Promote Scientific reproducibility |
 - Promote Engagement opportunities |

 +++

 ## Software and Data: what's the difference?
 * Software is active; data is (usually) static |
-* Software has versions |
+* Software has versions, more so than data |
 * Software describes workflow and methods |
 * Software more likely to have dependencies |
+* Software tends to need ongoing maintenance |

 [D Katz, Software vs Data](https://github.com/danielskatz/software-vs-data)